Emanon42/ct-19-20/desc/part4/README.md

 git clone https://git.ecdf.ed.ac.uk/cdubach/ct-19-20/
 ```

-Change to the directory for the skeleton pass and take a look at the source.
+Change to the directory for the example pass and take a look at the source.
 It does nothing except print the name of whatever function it encounters.

 ```
 cd ct-19-20/src/llvm-pass